nextflow-io/nextflow/docs/operator.rst

 .. tip:: You should always specify the number of expected element in each tuple using the ``size`` attribute to allow the ``groupTuple`` operator to stream the collected values as soon as possible.
-However there are use cases in which each tuple has a different size depending grouping key.
-In this cases use the built-in function ``groupKey`` that allows you to create a special grouping key object to which it's possible to associate the group size for a given key.
+However there are use cases in which each tuple has a different size depending on grouping key.
+In this case use the built-in function ``groupKey`` that allows you to create a special grouping key object to which it's possible to associate the group size for a given key.